 East Renfrewshire has a lot to offer the walker and this circuit shows off some of it’s best bits!
 Duncarnock Fort (known locally as The Craigie) is a craggy hill (204 m / 669 ft) which stands invitingly on the banks of Glanderston Dam.
 Pausing on the summit of what was formerly an iron age fort, take a moment to wonder about it’s history and all that may have happened here many years ago!
 On a clear day, just as Mary Queen of Scots is rumoured to have done, you will enjoy panoramic views over greater Glasgow extending to the Campsies in the north.
 The route to the dam and the hill track can both be very boggy but the remainder of the walk is along surfaced minor roads and through the village of Neilston itself.
 (Note on last visit there was one locked gate which needed to be climbed).

-Route: From Neilston Railway Station turn right onto High Street.
-Walk along here, turning left into Kirkton Road and continue along the quiet single-track road through peaceful countryside.
+Route: Head East out of Neilston Train Station towards Kingston Road / High Street.
+Turn right (South) onto Kingston Road / High Street and take the second street on the left – Kirkton Road.
+Continue along this quiet single-track road through peaceful countryside for 1.5km.
 The road bears left past Loanfoot Farm then passes a few cottages to reach the junction with Springhill Road.
 Cross Springhill Road, go through a gate into a field.
-At first there is a track but this soon wears out and there is no obvious path to show the way but you are aiming to get to a gate at the bottom of the field, at the opposite side to where you are.
-If you head left off the track and down over the field towards its far right-hand corner you should find the gate.
-Go through the gate and descend to a fisherman’s bothy beside Glanderston Dam with The Craigie ahead then turn left and walk along a track.
-Go through a gate on your right before reaching the road, and follow a grass embankment above the dam.
-At the end of the embankment descend left, cross a footbridge then turn right to walk alongside a row of hawthorn trees keeping them on your right.
-After the last tree bear right.
-Walk towards a wooden stile at a wall, cross the stile and turn left, following an uneven path below The Craigie.
+At first there is a track but after less than 100m this wears out and there is no obvious path to show the way (despite their being one shown on the map).
+You are aiming to get to a gate at the bottom of the field, where the areas of woodland on your left and right meet together.
+Go through or climb the gate (sometimes locked).
+Descend East to a fisherman’s bothy beside Glanderston Dam.
+You will be able to see The Craigie ahead.
+Turn left (North East) and walk along the edge of the Dam.
+After 100m, and before reaching the road, go through a gate on your right which gives you access to a grass embankment beside the dam.
+Walk to the end of the embankment then cross a footbridge over Aurs Burn.
+At the other side follow a path South East to walk alongside a row of trees, keeping them on your right-hand side.
+After the last tree you will see a wooden stile at a wall ahead of you.
+Cross the stile and turn left (East) to follow a vague path around the base of The Craigie.
 As the path begins to climb turn right at a fork and ascend the steep slope to reach the summit.
-Descend via the same route and retrace your steps.
-Before reaching the fisherman’s bothy turn right to emerge onto a minor road.
-Turn left to reach Glanderston Road, keeping left to stay on Glanderston Road all the way to Springhill Road.
-Turn right and continue along Springhill Road to a crossroads.
-Turn left onto Springfield Road.
-Eventually you will reach a roundabout where you continue straight ahead onto Kirktonfield Road.
-At the road end turn left onto Neilston Road.
-At Neilston Parish Church turn left onto High Street and continue along to reach Neilston Railway Station.
+Descend via the same route and retrace your steps back to the gate at the north end of the grassy embankment.
+Go through the gate and turn right (East) to emerge onto a minor road.
+Turn left (North West) to reach Glanderston Road.
+Continue ahead (North West) on Glanderston Road for 450m until it meets with Springhill Road.
+Turn right (North) and continue along Springhill Road for approx 700m to just beyond the bridge over the railway line.
+Turn left (North West) along a road parallel to the railway line (not shown on map) for 200m to meet up again with Springhill Road.
+Continue ahead for 1.3km during which time Springfield Road becomes Sykes Terrace then Hamilton Place before arriving at a roundabout.
+Turn right (North West) at the roundabout onto Kirktonfield Road.
+At the road end turn left (South West) onto Main Street and continue for 180m to a crossroads at Neilston Parish Church.
+Turn left (South East) onto High Street and you will reach Neilston Train Station after 270m.

 WALK REPORT: 26th November 2017